 - During an inversion therapy session, there is a surge in blood pressure.
 The pressure on the eyes (glaucoma) also increases when you’re turned upside down.
-As a result of this, the inversion table is very dangerous, especially for people suffering from glaucoma, high blood pressure, and heart-related diseases.
+As a result, the inversion table is hazardous, especially for people suffering from glaucoma, high blood pressure, and heart-related diseases.

 - It is not safe to hang down for too long as it can cause blood pressure to the head.
 This can lead to a coma or even death.
 It would be best if you did not stay inverted for too long at a time.
 Ideally, a session should not last for more than 30 minutes.

 - Furthermore, if you’re not careful when strapping yourself to an inversion table, it can be dangerous because you can fall off the table and hit your head against a hard object.
 Hence you need to be careful and meticulous.

 Differences Between Decompression Table vs Inversion Table

-- Decompression therapy requires a certified professional (chiropractor) to carry out the therapy but this is not necessary for inversion tables.
+- Decompression therapy requires a certified professional (chiropractor) to carry out the therapy, but this is unnecessary for inversion tables.

 - Decompression therapy can focus specifically on the affected disc/vertebrae, but an inversion table has a rather general treatment that broadly covers the entire spine.

 - Inversion tables provide short-term relief, but decompression therapy provides relief for a much longer period.
 Evasive decompression methods are more or less permanent.